HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

 ### bam\_umi\_dedup

-The included [bam_umi_dedup.pl](bam_umi_dedupapps/.md) application is considerably faster than Picard, but with a **notable caveat**: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
-Otherwise, for normal alignments, results are comparable to Picard.
+The included [bam_umi_dedup.pl](apps/bam_umi_dedup.md) application is considerably faster than Picard, but with a **notable caveat**: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
+Otherwise, for normal alignments, results are comparable to other tools.
 For most count-based applications such as ChIPSeq or RNASeq, this limitation may be acceptable.

-By default, duplicates are discarded, or they can marked with the `--mark` option.
+By default, duplicates are discarded, or they can be marked with the `--mark` option.
-Unmapped alignments are silently discarded.
+Unmapped alignments are silently discarded (an unfortunate side effect of multi-threading by reference target sequences).

 For de-duplication with SAM attribute tag `RX` (default):